 Global Water Resources (TSE:GWR)

 Global Water Resources (NASDAQ:GWRS) is an owner, operator, and manager of regulated water, wastewater, and recycled water utilities in the Phoenix and Tucson areas.
 Water management and conservation are essential in dry regions like the Arizona desert.

 The company has delivered tremendous growth as it consolidates other water utilities in a highly fragmented state.

 Over the last five years, it has acquired 11 different water utilities, with the potential to add dozens more in Arizona alone -- never mind the rest of the United States.
 Additionally, the company projects net migration to Arizona over time, with new construction adding to its base.

 One issue impacting Arizona's water supply is Lake Mead, the man-made body of water created by the Hoover Dam.
 Lake Mead's water supply is down 70% from its peak, which has created a shortage for certain parts of Arizona.
 Global Water's primary supply comes from underground aquifers, meaning it is well prepared to grow despite this obvious challenge.

 The company pays a good portion of its profits back to shareholders via dividends.
-The current payout is $0.30 per share, which translates into a yield that typically hovers around 2%.
+The current dividend translates into a yield that typically hovers around 2.5%.
 Investors shouldn't expect much dividend growth over the next little while since the company is looking to expand.
 Still, it's nice to get paid while you wait.

 Primo Water (TSE:PRMW)